Project Resource Management: The Ultimate Guide

 We can distinguish between different types of resource management software.
 The two main categories include:

 • Specialized solutions: These types of tools usually focus on functionalities that help manage a specific agency resource, such as time or finances.
-This can include time tracking software or project accounting tools.
+This can include time tracking software for agencies or project accounting tools.

 • All-in-one tools: An all-in-one, or comprehensive tool, is a type of software that offers a range of integrated features, usually combining project, resource, and financial management.